ojizero/blog/content/posts/getting-started-with-nix.md

 Okay, I've been dragging on and on about how cool Nix is!
 And I hope I demoed it well and excited you to check it out.
 Much more details can of course be found in the [Nix manual](https://nixos.org/nix/manual/) and [Burke Libbey's playlist Nixology](https://www.youtube.com/playlist?list=PLRGI9KQ3_HP_OFRG6R-p4iFgMSK1t5BHs).

-In the next posts, we'll dive in a (little by little) deeper into Nix, talking about Nix expression language, other features of it, and potentially how to integrate it will into any workflow!
+In the next posts, we'll dive in a (little by little) deeper into Nix, talking about Nix expression language, other features of it, and potentially how to integrate it well into any workflow!